Big West Conference: Former members

-Many of the former members of the Big West are now members of the Western Athletic Conference or the Mountain West Conference.
+Many of the former members of the Big West are now members of the Pac-12 Conference or the Mountain West Conference.
+For a time, many had been members of the Western Athletic Conference (WAC; since renamed the United Athletic Conference).
 Of the nine schools that were in the WAC before its early-2010s realignment, only Hawaiʻi had not spent some time in the Big West as a football participant – it was a Big West member only in women's sports.
 Of the former members, Cal State Los Angeles is the only team that reverted to Division II level.

 School names and nicknames reflect those used by the institutions when they were Big West members.
 One school has changed its name (Southwestern Louisiana, now branded athletically as Louisiana and also known as Louisiana–Lafayette) and another its nickname (Arkansas State, from Indians to Red Wolves).